bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.91 =
+We fixed error of a visual display of the settings page.
+We fixed 'Send me a copy' email with the attachment.

 = V3.90 =
 We updated all functionality for wordpress 4.2.1.
 The French language file is updated.